AnalytxAudit/AnalytxAudit/README.md

-# Hello, here Analytix Audit 👋
+# Hello, here Analytx Audit 👋

-This is the unique official github of Analytix Audit, please check our github on our official website: https://www.analytixaudit.com/
+This is the unique official github of Analytx Audit, please check our github on our official website: https://www.analytixaudit.com/

 #### Analytix provides following services 🎯 :